 Why Do People Experience Public Speaking Anxiety?

-Public speaking anxiety can have many causes, including genetics, past experiences, and environmental factors (National Institute of Mental Health, 2019).
+Public speaking anxiety can have many causes, including genetics, past experiences, and environmental factors (Wild, 2007).
 For some people, it may be a fear of being judged or evaluated by others.
 For others, it may be a fear of making mistakes or forgetting what they wanted to say.

 One common cause of public speaking anxiety is the fear of failure.
 Many people worry about making mistakes or embarrassing themselves in front of their colleagues or superiors.
 This fear can be exacerbated by a lack of confidence in their public speaking abilities, which can lead to a vicious cycle of anxiety and avoidance.

 Another factor that can contribute to public speaking anxiety is a lack of preparation.
 When people feel unprepared or uncertain about their presentation or speech, they are more likely to feel anxious and nervous.
 However, with proper preparation and practice, these feelings of anxiety can be reduced.